rithik1007/rithik1007/README.md

-Contains the files for hailey.
+Contains the files for detectig brain tumor